deathbeam/autocomplete.nvim/README.md

 For installation instructions/repository go [here](https://github.com/neovim/neovim)

+## Installation

+Just use [lazy.nvim](https://github.com/folke/lazy.nvim) or `:h packages` with git submodules or something else I don't care.
+Read the documentation of whatever you want to use.

 ## Usage

 Just require either lsp or cmd module or both and call setup on them.